 Impact on Stakeholder Relations

 Although CVRs offer mechanisms to align interests between buyers and sellers, their implementation can introduce complexities affecting stakeholder relations.
 The contingent nature of payments may generate uncertainty, potentially eroding stakeholder trust if expectations are unmet.
 Effective communication strategies become essential to mitigate misunderstandings and preserve confidence among all parties involved.
-Furthermore, divergent interpretations of CVR terms can lead to disputes, complicating ongoing relationships.
+Divergent interpretations of CVR terms can lead to disputes, complicating ongoing relationships.
 Organizations must address these risks proactively to maintain collaborative dynamics.

 • Potential erosion of stakeholder trust due to payment uncertainty